Nomad-Media/samples-js/content-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Adds content to a content group.](ref:addcontenttocontentgroup)
+> For more information about the API call used go to [Add Content to Content Group](https://developer.nomad-cms.com/docs/add-content-to-content-group)

 ## Remove Content From Content Group